Sir Adrian Fortescue1

 Last Edited=14 Jan 2007

-Susan Northam was the daughter of Richard Northam.1 She married, secondly, Sir Francis Leigh, 1st Earl of Chichester, son of Sir Francis Leigh and Hon.
-Mary Egerton, on 31 July 1617 at St. Dunstan's, Stepney, London, England.1 She died, without issue.1
+Susan Northam was the daughter of Richard Northam.1 She married, secondly, Francis Leigh, 1st Earl of Chichester, son of Sir Francis Leigh and Hon.
+Mary Egerton, on 31 July 1617 at St. Dunstan's, Stepney, London, EnglandG.1 She died, without issue.1

-Susan Northam lived at St. Gabriel's, Fenchurch, London, England.1 Her married name became Banning.1 From 31 July 1617, her married name became Leigh.1
+She lived at St. Gabriel's, Fenchurch, London, EnglandG.1 Her married name became Banning.1 From 31 July 1617, her married name became Leigh.1

 Citations